Tomb of Nefertari

 QV66 is the tomb of Nefertari, the Great Wife of Pharaoh Ramesses II, in Egypt's Valley of the Queens.
 It was discovered by Ernesto Schiaparelli (the director of the Egyptian Museum in Turin) in 1904.
-It is called the Sistine Chapel of Ancient Egypt.
-Nefertari, which means "beautiful companion", was Ramesses II's favorite wife; he went out of his way to make this obvious, referring to her as "the one for whom the sun shines" in his writings, built the Temple of Hathor to idolize her as a deity, and commissioned portraiture wall paintings.
+Nefertari, which means "The most beautiful (one) among them", was Ramesses II's favorite wife; he went out of his way to make this obvious, referring to her as "the one for whom the sun shines" in his writings, built the Temple of Hathor at Abu Simbel to idolize her as a deity, and commissioned portraiture wall paintings.
 In the Valley of the Queens, Nefertari's tomb once held the mummified body and representative symbolisms of her, consistent with most Egyptian tombs of the period.
-Now, everything had been looted except for two thirds of the 5,200 square feet of wall paintings.
+Now, everything has been looted except for two thirds of the 5,200 square feet of wall paintings.
 For what still remains, these wall paintings characterized Nefertari's character.
 Her face received particular attention to emphasize her beauty, especially the shape of her eyes, the blush of her cheeks, and her eyebrows.
 Some paintings were full of lines and color of red, blue, yellow, and green that portrayed exquisite directions to navigating through the afterlife to paradise.